 A Girl Can Only Do So Much

 I can’t help it; any time I’m faced with a crap attitude, my adrenaline starts pumping.
 I’m a bloodhound for statements that reek of The Way Things Are.
-And whenever I pick up on the scent of one, my first instinct is to strike—to say or do something that will counteract it, will prove it wrong, will make it look ridiculous.
+And whenever I pick up the scent of one, my first instinct is to strike — to say or do something that will counteract it, will prove it wrong, will make it look ridiculous.

-I’ll admit, sometimes I go beyond nudging.
-Sometimes (Cordelian honesty) I find myself seized by a perverse, almost combative Pollyanna personality when a shitty attitude really frustrates me.
-Sometimes I just want to annoy the hell out of it, although I’m getting better at checking that impulse.
-For the most part, I just try my best to demonstrate—by my words, by my actions, by my own way of going about life—that shitty attitudes are completely worthless and counterproductive.
+OK, OK.
+Sometimes I go beyond nudging.
+Sometimes, truth be told, I find myself seized by a perverse, almost combative Pollyanna personality when a shitty attitude really gets under my skin.
+Sometimes I just want to annoy the hell out of it, although I’m trying to learn to check that impulse.
+For the most part, I just try my best to demonstrate — by my words, by my actions, by my own way of going about life — that shitty attitudes are completely worthless and counterproductive.

 I try to laugh about the silly annoyances that make other people bemoan the way the world is against them.
 (The copier has jammed.
 You have not just lost your entire family Job-style.)